MiriamCobo/BrainGut-WineUp/README.md

 ## Description of the adaptations from the original code

-The main changes of the original code were done in order to adapt the code from classification to regression:
+The main changes of the original code were done in order to adapt the code from classification to regression tasks:

 * [configuration](https://github.com/Miriammmc/image-classification-tf/blob/0e229c2d998f85eefbda026cb9f23f80ca1f6dcb/etc/config-r.yaml#L51-L58)